Feyerabend/cc/ch07/addition/functional/cost/README.md

 because Python's per-object overhead dominates over the actual work.

-For I/O-bound or logic-heavy code where Python spends most of its time in compiled C extensions -- NumPy, database drivers, parsers -- the ratio narrows toward zero.
+For I/O-bound or logic-heavy code where Python spends most of its time in compiled C extensions--NumPy, database drivers, parsers--the ratio narrows toward zero.
 The Python "glue" is rarely the bottleneck.

 The functional patterns in this series were written in Python for clarity.